 The higher up the neck we go, the shorter the string length able to freely vibrate and as a result the less resonance transferred to the soundboard.

 This results in less volume and a thinner tone, that lacks warmth.

 When compared to the electric guitar which relies on electromagnetism and the initial signal being amplified, there is quite a difference in how notes played in the upper region of the neck sound.

 This is just another reason why acoustic guitars tend not to include frets higher than the 20th fret, whereas there are many electric guitars have between 21 and 24 frets, and even higher in some cases.

-While it can be frustrating not always having decent access to these upper frets on the acoustic guitar, the design of the acoustic guitar must take into account far more than the electric guitar in terms of the size of the internal chamber of the body and it’s ability to project sound, along with other considerations such as string length on the upper frets and how those notes sound when played on acoustic.
-So next time you are wondering why your acoustic guitar has fewer frets than an electric bear in mind, when considering acoustic guitar design you probably really wouldn’t want this to change.
+While it can be frustrating not always having decent access to these upper frets on the acoustic guitar, the design of the acoustic guitar must take into account far more than the electric guitar in terms of the size of the internal chamber of the body and its ability to project sound, along with other considerations such as string length on the upper frets and how those notes sound when played on acoustic.
+So if you are wondering why your acoustic guitar has fewer frets than an electric guitar, bear in mind, you probably wouldn’t use them anyway.